Invasion of the Cape Colony: Background

-The French Revolutionary Wars, which began in 1792, following the French Revolution, expanded in January 1793, when the French Republic declared war on the Dutch Republic and the Kingdom of Great Britain.
-This brought the war to the Indian Ocean, where both Britain and the Netherlands maintained lucrative empires.
-Trade from these empires was menaced by French privateers and warships operating from Île de France, (now Mauritius) but it was protected in the waters off Southern Africa by the presence of the Dutch Cape Colony.
-Situated at the Cape of Good Hope, the Cape Colony had been established in the seventeenth century to offer a harbour for shipping traveling between Europe and the East Indies, and in the 1790s it remained the only such station between Rio de Janeiro and British India.
+The War of the First Coalition which began in April 1792 expanded on 1 February 1793 when Revolutionary France declared war on the Dutch Republic and Britain.
+This brought the war to the Indian Ocean, where Britain and the Dutch Republic both held lucrative colonies.
+British and Dutch trade routes in the region were threatened by French warships and privateers operating out of the colony of Isle de France but were protected off the Southern African coast by the Dutch Cape Colony.
+Situated at the Cape of Good Hope, the Cape Colony had been founded in 1652 to offer a harbour for ships traveling between Europe and the East Indies, and in the 1790s it remained the only such station between Rio de Janeiro and British India.

 The Cape Colony was administered from two towns, the larger Cape Town on the wide Table Bay facing west and smaller Simon's Town on False Bay facing north.
 Neither bay was sheltered from Atlantic storms and both were notoriously dangerous, with winds, currents and rocks posing considerable threats to shipping.
-Beyond its importance as a resupply port for European ships, the colony had little economic value in the 1790s, and was defended by a 3,600-strong garrison of approximately 1,000 VOC regular troops supplemented by Boer commandos and the Pandour Corps under the command of Governor Abraham Josias Sluysken and Colonel Robert Jacob Gordon.
-This garrison was centered on the Castle of Good Hope and operated from a series of coastal fortifications which protected Table Bay.
+Beyond its importance as a resupply port for European ships, the colony had little economic value in the 1790s, and was defended by a 3,600-strong garrison of approximately 1,000 VOC regular troops supplemented by Boer commandos and the Pandour Corps under the overall command of Governor Abraham Josias Sluysken and Colonel Robert Jacob Gordon.
+The garrison, centered on the Castle of Good Hope, operated from a series of coastal fortifications which protected Table Bay.
 False Bay was more weakly defended, covered by only two lightly armed batteries.

-In the winter of 1794, French soldiers invaded the Netherlands and captured Amsterdam.
-After the Stadtholder, William of Orange, fled to Britain, the Dutch Republic was reconstituted as the Batavian Republic by the revolutionaries.
-In Britain, William issued the Kew Letters instructing his colonial governors to cooperate with British occupation forces.
-At the urging of Sir Francis Baring, the Secretary of State for War Henry Dundas authorised a mission to ensure control of the Cape Colony and eliminate the potential threat it posed to the East Indian trade.
-The Admiralty sent two battle squadrons to the Cape on 3 April 1795, one under Vice-Admiral Sir George Elphinstone and the other under Commodore John Blankett, carrying a small expeditionary force of 515 soldiers from the 78th Regiment of Foot under Major-General Sir James Henry Craig.
-A larger force under General Alured Clarke was instructed to follow these squadrons on 15 May with troops and supplies for a longer campaign, with orders to hold at San-Salvador until requested.
+In the winter of 1794–1795, French troops invaded Holland and occupied Amsterdam.
+The Stadtholder William V fled to England in January 1795 and the Dutch Republic was reconstituted as the Batavian Republic by local revolutionaries.
+In England William issued the Kew Letters instructing Dutch colonial authorities to cooperate with any invasion forces Britain might send.
+At the urging of Sir Francis Baring, Secretary of State for War Henry Dundas authorised an expedition to occupy the Cape Colony and eliminate the potential threat it posed to British trade with the East Indies.
+The British Admiralty sent two squadrons to the colony on 3 April 1795, one under Vice-Admiral of the Red Sir George Elphinstone and the other under Commodore John Blankett, carrying 515 troops of soldiers from the 78th Regiment of Foot under Major-general Sir James Henry Craig.
+A larger force under General Alured Clarke was instructed to follow these squadrons on 15 May with troops and supplies for a longer campaign, with orders to hold at Salvador, Brazil until requested.